-- A minimum activity area of 400 sq m. - A minimum buffer distance of 30 metres from the edge of the activity area to residential premises - Facilities should be designed in consultation with local young people. - Facilities should be clean and litter-free.

-- Facilities should provide a mixture of formal and informal facilities. - CCTV should be installed at facilities where appropriate. - Please see also the IBC Equipped Play Strategy standards, October 2014.
+- 6.57 A minimum activity area of 400 sq m. is required.
+In addition, a minimum buffer distance of 30 metres from the edge of the activity area to residential premises should be in place.
+Facilities should be designed in consultation with local young people and facilities should be clean and litter-free. - 6.58 Facilities should provide a mixture of formal and informal facilities.
+CCTV should be installed at facilities where appropriate.
+(Please see also the IBC Equipped Play Strategy standards).